ColdTrick/widget_manager/README.txt

  - Adding widgets from a lightbox
  - Index widgets (with a few different layouts)
  - Group widgets (instead of group profile modules)
- - Provides a lot of new widgets (see below for the widget list)
+ - Provides a few new widgets (see below for the widget list)
  - Forcing of widget (incl positioning) on profile/dashboard (also later!)
  - Option to globally hide a specific widgettype (will even hide widget already placed on profile/dashboard)